angular/angular/src/google-maps/map-geocoder/README.md

 The `MapGeocoder`, like the `google.maps.Geocoder`, has a single method, `geocode`.
 Normally, the `google.maps.Geocoder` takes two arguments, a `google.maps.GeocoderRequest` and a callback that takes the `google.maps.GeocoderResult` and `google.maps.GeocoderStatus` as arguments.
-The `MapGeocoder.geocode` method takes takes the `google.maps.GeocoderRequest` as the single argument, and returns an `Observable` of a `MapGeocoderResponse`, which is an interface defined as
+The `MapGeocoder.geocode` method takes the `google.maps.GeocoderRequest` as the single argument, and returns an `Observable` of a `MapGeocoderResponse`, which is an interface defined as
 follows: